cgebbe/CarND-Kidnapped-Vehicle-Project/README.md

 Use a particle filter, see https://en.wikipedia.org/wiki/Particle_filter.
 It works by  ...

-- Initialize particles with random poses
+- Initializing particles with random poses
-- Continuously update these particles
+- Continuously updating these particles:
   - Move each particle according to odometry data (and add noise)
   - Updated each particle's likelihood given the sensed landmark positions
   - Resample particles, i.e. clone existing particles based on their likelihood.
 Thereby, likely particles will have lots of duplicates and unlikely particles will cease to exist